grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

 # chunks from store-gateways.
 # CLI flag: -querier.streaming-chunks-per-store-gateway-buffer-size
 [streaming_chunks_per_store_gateway_series_buffer_size: <int> | default = 256]

-# (experimental) If true, when querying ingesters, only the minimum required
-# ingesters required to reach quorum will be queried initially, with other
-# ingesters queried only if needed due to failures from the initial set of
-# ingesters.
-Enabling this option reduces resource consumption for the happy
-# path at the cost of increased latency for the unhappy path.
-# CLI flag: -querier.minimize-ingester-requests
-[minimize_ingester_requests: <boolean> | default = true]

 # (advanced) Delay before initiating requests to further ingesters when request
 # minimization is enabled and the initially selected set of ingesters have not